camaraproject/project-administration/documentation/meta-release-reporting-workflow.md

 ## Overview

-The `meta-release-reporting.yml` workflow is a comprehensive GitHub Actions workflow for tracking and reporting on CAMARA API releases across meta-release cycles (Fall24, Spring25, Fall25, etc.).
-This v2 workflow replaces the original `project-report-camara-api-releases.yml` with significant enhancements.
+The `meta-release-reporting.yml` workflow is a GitHub Actions workflow for tracking and reporting on CAMARA API releases across meta-release cycles (Fall24, Spring25, Fall25, etc.).
+This v2 workflow replaces the original `project-report-camara-api-releases.yml`.

 ## Key Features